Approved by the Energy, Environment, and Water Policy Committee on March 25, 2025

-Approved by the Energy, Environment, and Water Policy Committee on May 23, 2022
+Approved by the Infrastructure and Research Policy Committee on April 9, 2025

-Approved by the Public Policy Committee on August 31, 2022
+Approved by the Public and Practice Policy Committee on May 7, 2025

 Policy

 The American Society of Civil Engineers (ASCE) supports the creation and operation of a National Infrastructure Bank.
-Such a bank would strategically leverage public funds and private dollars to invest in infrastructure—transportation, water resources, environmental, energy, telecommunications and SMART Cities infrastructure, and public facilities projects.
+Such a bank would leverage public funds and private dollars to invest in strategic infrastructure projects for local, regional, state, national agencies, and public-private partnerships.

 The National Infrastructure Bank:

-• Should be capitalized initially by general fund appropriations and should be self-sustaining after an initial start-up period.
+• Should be capitalized initially by general fund appropriations and should be become self-sustaining.

-• Should develop financing packages for selected projects which could include direct loan guarantees, long-term tax-credit general purpose bonds, and long-term tax-credit infrastructure project specific bonds.
+• Should develop financing packages at attractive and highly competitive rates and financial terms for selected projects, which could include direct loan guarantees as well as long-term tax credit general purpose and specific infrastructure project bonds.

 • Should not replace existing infrastructure funding and financing mechanisms, but act as a supplement to leverage additional federal, state, local, and private infrastructure financing.

-• Should support projects that are resilient and sustainable.
+• Should support well-structured, viable projects that are resilient and sustainable.

 Issue

-Legacy systems of funding that draw upon federal taxes and trust funds have proven inconsistent and inadequate.
-Private sector mechanisms, such as public-private partnerships, are an important tool but cannot alone fill the gaps.
+Legacy funding systems that draw upon federal taxes and trust funds have proven inconsistent and inadequate.
+Private sector mechanisms, such as public-private partnerships, and other innovative funding programs are an important tool but cannot alone fill the gaps.

 Rationale

-ASCE is concerned with the accelerated deterioration of America's infrastructure, with the general reduction in investment for the preservation and enhancement of our quality of life, and with the maintenance of U.S. competitiveness in the global marketplace.
-ASCE has and will continue to support innovative financing programs that not only make resources readily available, but also encourage the most effective and efficient use of those resources.
+ASCE is concerned with the accelerated deterioration of America's infrastructure.
+A National Infrastructure Bank is an innovative financing tool to address the growing need for large-scale investments in critical infrastructure projects and maintain U.S. competitiveness in the global marketplace.
+ASCE has and will continue to support innovative financing programs that not only make resources readily available but also encourage the most effective and efficient use of those resources.

-Financing alternatives cannot replace a public commitment to funding.
-The IIJA, CHIPS Act, and Inflation Reduction Act provided substantial investment and forward-looking provisions to address our infrastructure needs, but more and sustained action is necessary.
-Financing by any method does not supplant the need for adequate user fees or other funding sources to eventually pay for projects.
+Financing mechanisms such as a National Infrastructure Bank are needed to complement traditional means of paying for projects.
+The IIJA, CHIPS and Science Act, and Inflation Reduction Act provided substantial investment and forward-looking provisions to address our infrastructure needs, but more and sustained action is necessary.
+Financing mechanisms do not supplant the need for adequate user fees or other funding sources to eventually pay for projects.

 ASCE Policy Statement 532